 A homeowners association (HOA) can be incorporated or unincorporated.
 It is formed for the purpose of managing a residential development.
 HOAs are generally associated with developments consisting of single family homes (SFH) on individual lots.
 The homes can either be detached, stand alone structures or they can be townhomes.
-In the Davis-Stirling Act, it falls under the category of Planned Unit Developments
+In the Davis-Stirling Act, it falls under the category of Planned Developments.

-To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter
+ASSISTANCE: Associations needing legal assistance can contact us.
+To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.